Kitchen recycling bins

 The drawer is perfectly integrated with no visible slides and is designed to match the recycling bin waste system.

 The optional drawer for units of 60 cm width offers flexible storage space.

 Easy to reach

-Optimum length means that all the bins are easy to reach even if the unit is not completely open.
+Optimum length means that all the integrated recycling bins are easy to reach even if the unit is not completely open.